 HA is readily abundant in beauty aisles in a plethora of skincare products from

-masks to moisturizers, but Abdulla recommends reaching for a serum if possible.
+face washes and masks to moisturizers, but Abdulla recommends reaching for a serum if possible.
 “Serums continue to be the most effective way to deliver active ingredients to the skin,” she says.
 “For hyaluronic acid, water-based serums allow it to optimize its effects.”
 When applied correctly, HA serums will leave your skin feeling plump and smooth.

 With some actives